• Skip to primary navigation

 While I’m a self-proclaimed freezer meal queen, my husband’s domain is the grill.
 More specifically, the smoker.

-3 men using kamado jo to smoke meat
+Three photos of three different men using their kamado jo to smoke meat.

 • A Smoker – Yes, you can make pulled pork in the slow cooker or make pulled pork in the Instant Pot but for this recipe, use a smoker!